Frequently Asked Questions

 You will feel relaxed, in control and alert with your unwanted beliefs and behaviours either feeling less impactful or completely eliminated.
 From our experience, many people tell us that it isn’t until someone asks them or they look back on their day that they consciously realise that they have worried less about something that would normally have occupied their thoughts more.
 Therefore, you will notice a very subtle and natural change in your thinking and behaviour.

 You will be in full control at all times.
-A hypnotised person always has control and can always hear what’s going on.
+Someone in targeted guided meditation always has control and can always hear what’s going on.
 No one can control your mind unless you let them.
 Your subconscious protects you and so will not allow you to accept any suggestions that go against your ethics or morals.
 If you are in any form of danger or there is an emergency and you need to awaken quickly you will be able to do so immediately without any concerns or problems.
 It will simply feel like waking up from a deep sleep.

 We suggest you listen to your chosen audio file somewhere you feel safe and secure, where you won’t be interrupted and where your head is fully supported.
 We would recommend lying on a bed, sofa or in a chair.
 You want to achieve a state of relaxation similar to when you’re just dropping off to sleep or when you’re just waking up (otherwise known as the hypnogogic state).